-Your knitted jumper is a mixture of fibres of different sizes, it is precisely the friction of the fabric and therefore of these fibres that brings out the ones that are the shortest, therefore these fibres are intertwined and form small plushes, called pilling.
+Your knitted jumper is a mixture of fibres of different sizes, it is precisely the friction of the fabric and therefore of these fibres that bring out the shortest ones, therefore these fibres are intertwined and form small plushes, called pilling.
 Is it enough to reduce the friction of our material, to avoid pilling?
 Not necessarily, you have to do a lot more than that!

 We have found for you the best tips to prevent pilling.
 Let's do it!

-The best known method to avoid wool pilling is the freezer.
+The best-known method to avoid wool pilling is the freezer.
 Simply put your new wool item in a plastic bag, then place it more or less for 48 hours in the freezer.
-Once the hours are up, the item is allowed to thaw and is put directly into the machine for a first laundry.
+Once the hours are up, the item is allowed to thaw and is put directly into the machine for the first laundry.
 Why the freezer?
 Simple, the cold tightens the fibers, your item will be much less fragile!
 It is a very effective method against pilling!

 To avoid pilling, it is also necessary to pay very serious attention to the proper care of your wool items.
 This is why it is essential to read the care instructions on the clothes before putting them in the washing machine.
 However, it is important to know a few big points before going into the washing machine.

 - Prefer liquid detergent to powder to avoid damaging the fibres in your mesh.
 When your laundry powder dissolves, particles can destroy your mesh.

 - Wash your clothes inside out, they will be much less fragile.
 Prefer to put them in a special bag for fragile textiles in order to reduce friction between the materials as much as possible.
 If you don't have a laundry net, pillowcases will also do the trick by taking care of your woolen sweaters.

 - It is also advisable to wash your fragile laundry separately from other clothes, avoiding overloading the machine.